ShukranJ/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 # Problem 1
 Theoretical Foundation
 Equations of Motion: A Fundamental Approach
-Projectile motion can be analyzed by decomposing it into horizontal and vertical components, based on Newton’s Second Law:
+Projectile motion can be described by breaking it into horizontal and vertical components.
+According to Newton’s Second Law:

 𝐹
 ⃗